What is Open Banking?

 Payment Reconciliation

-Open banking can simplify the payment reconciliation process for business by giving third-party applications access to customers’ financial information, allowing them to easily match incoming payments with invoices.
+Open Banking can simplify the payment reconciliation process for businesses by giving third-party applications access to customers’ financial information, allowing them to easily match incoming payments with invoices.
 This reduces administrative burden and reduces the risk of manual errors.

 Identity Authentication